 Chikungunya is a viral infection transmitted through the bite of an infected Aedes mosquito.

-Travellers should be aware of where outbreaks are occurring prior to travel and reduce the risk of acquiring chikungunya by taking bite prevention measures.
-There is no vaccine currently available to prevent chikungunya.
+Travellers should make themselves aware of where chikungunya outbreaks are occurring prior to travel and reduce their risk of exposure by taking mosquito bite prevention measures.

-Chikungunya is a viral infection predominantly transmitted through the bite of an infected Aedes mosquito.
-The disease occurs in some tropical and subtropical regions of the world and in recent decades has emerged as major a global health problem following increasing international spread.
+Chikungunya is a viral infection predominantly transmitted to humans through the bite of an infected Aedes mosquito.
+The disease occurs in some tropical and subtropical regions of the world and in recent decades has emerged as a major global health problem following increasing international spread.
 The chikungunya virus (CHIKV) is an alphavirus that was first isolated following an outbreak in Tanzania in the 1950s .
 The term chikungunya is derived from the Makonde language of Tanzania and means, “that which bends up”, referring to the severe joint pains that occur as part of the infection .
 Typically symptoms include fever, joint pain, muscle pain, rash and headache.
-The disease usually resolves in one to two weeks and, although rarely fatal, joint pain may persist for months or years .
+The disease usually resolves in one to two weeks and is rarely fatal; however, joint pain may persist for months or years .

-In the latter half of the twentieth century, chikungunya predominantly occurred at relatively low levels in tropical and subtropical regions of Asia and Africa.
-The mosquitoes responsible for the transmission of CHIKV (Aedes aegypti and Aedes albopictus) have a wide distribution particularly throughout tropical and subtropical areas and, in recent years, have also been found in parts of Europe and the USA.
+In the latter half of the twentieth century, chikungunya predominantly occurred at relatively low levels in tropical and subtropical regions of Asia and Africa .
+The mosquitoes responsible for the transmission of CHIKV (Aedes aegypti and Aedes albopictus) have a wide distribution particularly throughout tropical and subtropical areas.
+In recent years, they have also been found in parts of Europe and the USA.
 Infected travellers have the potential to introduce CHIKV to new areas of the globe [4, 5], and in recent decades this potential has been realised with a number of very large international outbreaks affecting millions of people in areas not previously experiencing chikungunya.
-These outbreaks have affected areas including: Indian Ocean islands, India,the Pacific islands, the Caribbean, Central America and South America [3, 6, 7].
+These outbreaks have occurred in the Indian Ocean islands, India, the Pacific islands, the Caribbean, Central America and South America [3, 6, 7].

 A record of countries where CHIKV has occurred is also available on the United States Centre for Disease Control (CDC) website.